hmazhar/moderngl_camera/README.md

 Code is contained in two files, camera.h and camera.cpp

-An example is provided in example.cpp
+An example is provided in example.cpp, use Cmake to compile.
-Use Cmake to compile example
+Example draws a glut wire cube that you can fly around using the mouse to look and the keyboard to strafe.

 ##Using with GLUT